-- Head to the “Watering Holes”.
+- Head to the places people are gathering.
 If you do not have kids or are not going to engage in the trick-or-treating activities or events, consider going to the local pubs, restaurants, or clubs near you for their events and get to know the people there.
 Make it your goal to learn the story of at least one person who needs Jesus and walk away with some next steps on how to serve them.
 You will want to do this with others so that you don’t go it alone.

 Be Led by the Spirit

 - Pay attention.
 Ask the Spirit to open your eyes and ears to the real needs around you.